yukuansong/hello-world/README.md

 ## select "GitHub hook trigger for GITScm polling" in Jenkins configure

 ## for setting up the webhook in github, put the URL like https://jenkins.example.com/github-webhook/

+## is the deploy key neccesary for the webhook to work?